rezendi/ykarma/HOWTO.md

 Sendgrid for email.
 Authentication is either via email link or Sign In With Twitter -- this app does not use (or store) passwords.

+(_update_: since the first iteration of this HOWTO, some Slack integration has been added to the code.
+This is entirely optional and does not invalidate any of the below; documentation for the Slack integration will be added as a separate file and linked to from here.)

 All these services have been Dockerized so that they can be launched via a single docker-compose statement, after the various configuration files have been appropriately populated.
 Automated integration tests exist for the smart